 "The office of the IGG, it is largely toothless.
 Parliament has also been largely disempowered from its oversight role.
 As a result of that, institutions such as the National Social Security Fund is beginning to engage in shenanigans, where they buy property for the politically-connected for inflated prices, passing on tax money or citizen savings to politically-connected people," he said.

 Kenya's ranking of 147 was little changed from last year, placing it just barely ahead of Zimbabwe.

-institutions to combat corruption is to work closely with the local
+Last week, the President of the East African Association of Anti-corruption Authorities Edward Hoseah suggested that the best way for existing institutions to combat corruption is to work closely with the local media.

 He did not say how this would work in countries where governments are under equal pressure to allow more media freedom.